higham/matrices-correlation-invalid/readme.md

 generate invalid correlation matrices.
 The matrices are taken from the literature and from applications.
 They are used in

-N. J. Higham and N. Strabić, "[Bounds For the Distance to the Nearest Correlation Matrix](http://eprints.ma.man.ac.uk/2420)", MIMS EPrint 2015.112, Manchester Institute for Mathematical Sciences, The University of Manchester, UK, December 2015.
+N. J. Higham and N. Strabić, "[Bounds for the Distance to the Nearest Correlation Matrix](http://eprints.ma.man.ac.uk/2420)", MIMS EPrint 2015.112, Manchester Institute for Mathematical Sciences, The University of Manchester, UK, December 2015.